|You need to understand what you need for each category over a year.|

-The prices for each of these is different for various reasons.
-First of all they don’t all take the same amount of time.
-More importantly some of these I am an expert in and my competition cannot compete head to head with me with all my clients.
+The prices for each of these are different for various reasons.
+First, they don’t all take the same amount of time.
+But, more importantly, some of these I am an expert in, and my competitors cannot compete for head to head with me with all my clients.

-The basic idea is once you have figured out how many of each of these types of assignments you will do a year you will guess as to what is an average assignment look like.
-Take the same list and give it some numbers as to how many you will do in a year.
-Put beside that how long on average it takes you to complete the work.
+The basic idea is once you have figured out how many of these types of assignments you will do a year, you will guess what an average job entails.
+Next, take the same list and indicate how many you will do in a year.
+Besides that, how long it takes you to complete the work on average?

 - Headshots (100) x [2 hours] = 200

 - College recruiting (15) x [20 hours] = 300

 - Corporate events (12) x [20 hours] = 240

 - NGO editorial coverage (10) x [30 hours] = 300

 - Magazine features (15) x [8 hours] = 120

 - News coverage for wire service (20) x [3 hours] = 60

 Total “billable” hours a year of 1220 divided by 8 hours a day gives you 152.5 days of “billable” time.